 - Daytime telephone number;

-- Final exam number from the fall semester (you can obtain your exam number at the Records office);
+- The final exam number from the previous semester (you can obtain your exam number at the Records office);

 - Signed Declaration of Academic Integrity;